approach0/docs/content/en/about.md

 In 2017 Fall, with the feeling that a math-aware search engine would probably provide huge value, I gave up my job and continued working on this topic as a PhD student at [RIT](https://www.cs.rit.edu/~dprl/members.html).
 During the first two years of my PhD study, I kept improving the effectiveness and efficiency of the formula retrieval model.

-In 2019, the new model has brought me [my first research full paper](http://ecir2019.org/best-paper-awards/) at ECIR 2019 conference (and a best application paper award!).
+In 2019, the new model has brought me [my first research full paper](http://ecir2019.org/best-paper-awards/) at the ECIR 2019 conference (and a best application paper award!).

 In May 2019, the new model has been put online, it has indexed over 1 million posts and there are only 3 search instances running on two low-cost Linode servers.

-In early 2020, a paper focusing on efficiency has just been accepted at [ECIR 2020](https://link.springer.com/chapter/10.1007/978-3-030-45439-5_47) conference, this paper shows our system is the first one to produce very effective math search results with realtime query runtimes in a single thread.
+In early 2020, a paper focusing on efficiency has just been accepted at the [ECIR 2020](https://link.springer.com/chapter/10.1007/978-3-030-45439-5_47) conference, this paper shows our system is the first one to produce very effective math search results with realtime query runtimes in a single thread.